alexnaylor99/Random-Name-Generator/README.md

 # Random Name Selector

 This is a Python script that randomly selects a specified number of names from a list of names provided by the user.

-It checks for various errors such as empty input, invalid characters, and non-integer input for the number of names to be selected.
+Although a simple script the validations for user input in this script include:

+* Checking that the input list of names is not empty.
+* Ensuring that the input list of names only contains letters, hyphens, and commas.
+* Removing duplicates from the input list of names.
+* Checking for and removing any empty strings in the input list of names.
+* Ensuring that the input number for selecting random names is a valid integer.
+* Checking that the input number for selecting random names is less than or equal to the number of names in the list.
+* Checking that the input number for selecting random names is greater than zero.

 ## Requirements